corda/corda/docs/source/node-auth-config.rst

              }
         }

-This will activate an in-memory cache, with maximum capacity (number of entries) given by the ``capacity`` field and maximum life time of an entry in the cache of ``expiryTimeSecs`` seconds.
+This will enable an in-memory cache with maximum capacity (number of entries) and maximum life time of entries given by respectively the values set by the ``capacity`` and ``expiryTimeSecs`` fields.